estevez-dev/estevez-dev.github.io/smart-home/_posts/2021-01-13-building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome.md

 While the power from the power supply is not connected yet, we can power the board from micro USB, power our TV and make the first test.

-!!
-Warning!
-You need to be extremely careful when powering on the appliance without its housing!
+**Warning.** You need to be extremely careful when powering on the appliance without its housing!
 Avoid touching the boards and other internal parts of the appliance because it can lead to appliance damage or your death!
+{: .notice--danger}

 ![image](/img/building-wifi-ir-remote-control-for-any-tv-with-esp8266-and-esphome/test.gif)